zebwoy/zebwoy/README.md

 # 👋 About Me

 Hi there!
-I'm **Ayman Shaikh**, a passionate Software Developer with a degree in Computer Science (Class of 2016).
+I'm **Ayman Shaikh**, a passionate Software Developer with a degree in Computer Science.
 My journey into the world of technology began with a deep curiosity about how things work and it’s only grown stronger ever since.

 ---